top of page

 Design

-• Advocacy Format | The IntLaw Moot is structured in two phases.
-It begins with a written phase, during which participants prepare and submit memorials.
-This is followed by the oral phase, where teams present oral pleadings in a simulated hearing setting.
+• Advocacy Format | The IntLaw Moot is structured in two phases, combining written and oral advocacy.
+In the written phase, teams prepare and submit memorials on behalf of both claimant and respondent.
+This is followed by the oral phase, during which teams plead in a simulated hearing setting.
+Together, these phases are designed to reflect the core advocacy demands of investment arbitration.

-• Procedural Developments | A defining feature of the IntLaw Moot is the introduction of a procedural development shortly before the oral phase.
-Ten days prior to the hearings, teams receive a new development in the case, requiring them to reassess their positions and adapt their arguments accordingly.
-This feature is intended to replicate the evolving nature of real proceedings, where legal strategy must be responsive to new facts or procedural turns.
+• Procedural Developments | A distinctive feature of the IntLaw Moot is the introduction of a procedural development.
+Ten days prior to the oral phase, a new factual element is released, requiring teams to reassess their positions and adapt their arguments accordingly.
+This is intended to reflect the evolving nature of real proceedings, where legal strategy must be responsive to new circumstances.

 Experience